Chiropractic Economics – Issue #13 “Top Tech”

 Throughout its notable history, Parker University has stayed on the cutting-edge of technological advancements that specifically enhance student education and prepare students to operate at nothing less than their highest level upon completing their degree program and starting their healthcare career.

 Parker University, the fourth-fastest growing college in Texas and the fastest-growing college in Dallas, was founded in 1982 by Dr. James William Parker.
-Today, Parker University has more than 1,800 students and 34 academic programs, including its famed chiropractic program, as well as master’s degrees in clinical neuroscience, strength and human performance, functional nutrition, and healthcare management.
+Today, Parker University has more than 1,800 students and more than 35 academic programs, including its famed chiropractic program, as well as master’s degrees in clinical neuroscience, strength and human performance, functional nutrition, and healthcare management.
 Currently, Parker University’s chiropractic cohort is the second largest of any campus in the world!

 Parker University has expanded its leadership in educational technology among chiropractic programs with new partnerships with companies such as SimX and Touch of Life Technologies (Toltech).
 The university has even been recognized and awarded for its role in implementing advanced educational technologies.